One of the best things you can ever do for yourself is to work in…

 Number one, like I said above, if the wifi is not good, you can use your local SIM to create a hotspot to use your phone internet on your computer.
 Number two, if you meet someone you’d like to connect with while you’re in that location, you can exchange phone numbers.
 Number three, you can store the phone number of your accommodation on your phone so if you have a problem while you’re out and about or if you get lost, you can call and ask for help.

-Here is a great list of how to buy local SIM cards in much of the world.
+Here is a great list of local SIM cards around the world.

 Where to work